makaronnik/amphp-rpc/README.md

 ### Server side:
 - #### [RpcServer](/src/RpcServer.php) - starts a server serving RPC requests.
 It is preferable to configure it via [RpcServerFactory](/src/RpcServerFactory.php).
 - #### [RpcRequestHandler](/src/RpcRequestHandler.php) - handles RPC requests.
 Has a `registerInterceptor` method for registering request interceptors that are executed before the main request processing logic.
 After the request has been processed, it returns the appropriate RPC response.
 - #### [RpcRegistry](/src/RpcRegistry.php) - stores links between interfaces of remote objects and their implementations.
-If you do not register a remote interface association with its implementation, then the server will not know how to handle the RPС request.
+If you do not register a remote interface mapping with its implementation, then the server will not know how to handle the RPС request.
 Passed to the server's and handler's constructors.

 ### Client side:
 - #### [RpcClient](/src/RpcClient.php) - makes RPC requests to the server.
 It is preferable to configure it via [RpcClientBuilder](/src/RpcClientBuilder.php).
 Not used directly, passed to the remote object's proxy creation method.